alexmsc96/HMD-React-Movie-App/README.md

 # Home Movie Database
-*TMDB API, React, Redux, React-Router, Axios, SCSS*
+*TMDB API, React, Redux, React-Router, Axios, SCSS Swiper*

 ## Description
 This application consists of a movie app where the users are able to: